 Comparing the two types, ISOs generally have a better preferential tax treatment over NSOs.
 The exercise of ISOs does not create a taxable income, but you may owe an Alternative Minimum Tax based on your overall annual income.
 The IRS allows you to treat your total realized gain as long-term capital gains as long as you hold your shares for 2 years after the grant date and 1 year after exercise.

 For comparison, the NSO exercise will automatically trigger a taxable event.
-You will immediately owe income taxes on the difference between the fair market value and exercise price.
+You will immediately owe income taxes on the difference between the fair market value and the exercise price.

 Another significant difference between the two types is that ISO can only be rewarded to employees.
-In contrast, companies can grant NSOs to both employees, vendors, and other third parties.
+In contrast, companies can grant NSOs to employees, vendors, and other third parties.

 What is your share of the equity?

 Your job offer will include a specific number of shares you could own once you exercise your stock options.
 As high as that number may look, it is a lot more important to know your percentage stake.
 You need to ask your future employer what is the company’s total number of outstanding shares.
-The number of your shares divided by the total number of the company’s shares will give your stake at the company.
+The number of your shares divided by the total number of the company’s shares will give your stake in the company.
 Also, keep in mind that your employer may issue new shares to external investors and VCs in the future, which can be dilutive to your ownership stake.

 This information is critical, especially if you are joining an early-stage startup where the number of shares can be very fluid initially.